Overuse Injuries In Children

 Jumper’s knee refers to pain that occurs in the lower portion of the kneecap (patella).
 These painful symptoms can range from mild to severe.

+Jumper’s knee symptoms occur where the patellar tendon attaches to the patella.
 Repetitive contraction of the quadriceps muscles in the thigh can stress the patellar tendon where it attaches to the kneecap, causing inflammation and tissue damage (this condition is also known as patellar tendinitis).

 In growing children, the patellar tendon attaches to the growth plate of the kneecap, and repetitive stress on the tendon can irritate and injure the growth plate.
 This condition is referred to as Sinding-Larsen-Johansson disease.